waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ## Retrieve Messages

-`js-waku` provides the `queryOrderedCallback()` and `queryGenerator()` functions for querying `Store` nodes and retrieving historical or missed messages.
-The responses from `Store` nodes are paginated and require you to handle them sequentially, processing each page when received.
+`@waku/sdk` provides the `queryOrderedCallback()` and `queryGenerator()` functions for querying `Store` nodes and retrieving historical or missed messages.
+The responses from `Store` nodes are paginated and require you to process each page sequentially.

 ### `queryOrderedCallback`